 For Immediate Release

-AQUAOSO Technologies, PBC is a Public Benefit Corporation with a mission to build a water resilient future through Intelligent Trust.
-AQUAOSO uses data science and machine learning to provide meaningful insight into water data and provide advanced water risk management and mitigation tools for the agricultural economy.
-Farmers, brokers, appraisers, lenders, and water managers use the AQUAOSO tools daily to identify, understand, monitor and mitigate water-related risks. www.AQUAOSO.com
+AQUAOSO Technologies, PBC is a Public Benefit Corporation with a mission to build a water resilient future.
+AQUAOSO provides advanced water risk management and mitigation tools for the agricultural economy.
+Farmers, brokers, appraisers, lenders, insurers and water managers use our tools daily to identify, understand and mitigate water related risks. www.AQUAOSO.com

 Chris Peacock, Founder and CEO